itfanr/ros2-wiki/OSX-Development-Setup.md

 You should see the `talker` saying that it's `Publishing` messages and the `listener` saying `I heard` those messages.
 Hooray!

-## Maintain your source checkout

-For information on how to keep your source checkout up-to-date, see [Maintaining a Source Checkout](Maintaining-a-Source-Checkout).

 ## Alternative DDS sources